 4) they have a history of recurrent miscarriage

-We run a range of programmes designed to meet the needs of women in both groups, following the recommendations of the effective legislation.
+We run a range of donor egg programs designed to meet the needs of women in both groups, following the recommendations of the effective legislation.
 In any case we are working to provide recipients with a matched donor through the highest standars of medical care and treatments.
 Notably, unlike other programs, we do not advertise, recruit or solicit Egg Donors.
 All of the Donors in our program have located us as a result of their own diligence and research.
 You therefore can be assured that these woman are mature, thoughtful and have considered all the ramifications involved.

 IVF with Donor Eggs